jchacker5/cache/README.md

 - pnpm (recommended) or npm
 - Stripe account
 - Clerk account
-- Supabase account (for production database)
+- Convex account (for backend and database)

 ### Installation